Summary

 Owning a home opens up the door to some deductions that aren’t available to renters.
 Mortgage interest, local property taxes, and mortgage insurance premiums are tax-deductible home expenses.

 Homeowners insurance policies do not usually cover all types of loss.
-For example, there are separate policies for earthquake and flood that are typically available through the private market or organizations like FEMA or the California Earthquake Authority (CEA).
-Requirements for these insurance types vary by state.
-Learn more about flood insurance here.
+Your home may need a separate policy for earthquake and flood.
+These policies are typically available through the private market or organizations like FEMA or the California Earthquake Authority (CEA).

 New homeowners might get these two types of insurance mixed up, so let’s take a moment to talk about the differences.